These are the best places to travel this summer

 Begin at Mozart’s Birthplace, the bright-yellow townhouse on Getreidegasse where Wolfgang Amadeus Mozart was born in 1756 and spent the first 17 years of his life.
 Among the portraits, letters, instruments and family heirlooms, highlights include the mini-violin Mozart wowed royalty with as a toddler, plus a lock of his hair and buttons from his jacket.

 Craving more space to entertain as Mozart shot to fame, the family moved to a more spacious, eight-room abode on the other side of the river in 1773, now Mozart’s Residence.
-This is where the increasingly prolific and revered Wolfgang composed works like the Shepherd King (K208) and Idomeneo (K366).
+This is where the increasingly prolific and revered Wolfgang composed works like The Shepherd King (K208) and Idomeneo (K366).
 Emanuel Schikaneder, Mozart’s close friend and the librettist of The Magic Flute, was a regular guest.
 Mozart’s original fortepiano is the star exhibit.
 As you explore, an audio guide serenades you with opera excerpts.

-See fantastic contemporary art at Museum der Moderne
+Museum der Moderne

 Salzburg generally moves to a traditional beat, but the Museum der Moderne swerves away from the historic with its outstanding exhibitions of 20th- and 21st-century art.
 Perched high on Mönchsberg’s cliffs and reached by a lift, the glass-and-white-marble, oblong-shaped gallery is the architectural antithesis to the whopping Hohensalzburg fortress on the other side of the hill.

-Rupertinum is the best museum for cutting-edge photography
+Best for cutting-edge photography

 Gathered around a beautiful baroque arcade in the Altstadt, the Rupertinum is the Museum der Moderne’s sister gallery.
 Here, the focus is on rotating exhibitions of modern art, in particular graphic works and photography, which are at times quite edgy and boundary-pushing.

-Get behind-the-scenes insights into the von Trapps at Sound of Music World
+Best for behind-the-scenes insights into the von Trapps

-Did you know that there were ten, not seven, von Trapp children?
+Did you know that there were 10, not seven, von Trapp children?
 Or that instead of climbing every mountain to Switzerland to escape the Nazis, the von Trapps left for the US, where their concerts were a success well into the 1950s?
 On Getreidegasse, in the beating heart of the Altstadt, Sound of Music World shines a light on the truth behind the Hollywood legend.

 The focus here is less on warbling nuns and problems like Maria than the lives of the real von Trapp Family Singers and how the movie differs from reality.
 That said, true fans might well want to burst into song exploring the memorabilia, photos, costumes and furnishings that bring the story vividly to life.

-Haus der Natur is Salzburg's best museum for kids
+Haus der Natur

 This hands-on museum takes a deep dive into nature (and human nature) in all its weird and most wondrous forms.
-Kids can brush up on their knowledge of dinosaurs and alpine crystals in the natural history rooms, and gawp at bearded dragons and green mambas in the reptile enclosure.
+Kids can brush up on their knowledge of dinosaurs and alpine crystals in the natural history rooms, and gape at bearded dragons and green mambas in the reptile enclosure.
 Budding scientists have a blast with hands-on experiments in the science museum, launching rockets, damming water, taking a biological tour of the human body and – literally – feeling Mozart’s music by stepping into a giant violin case.

-Catch 10:30am breakfast time at the aquarium: you can see sharks on Mondays, octopus and moray eels on Tuesdays, archerfish on Wednesdays and piranhas on Thursdays.
+Catch 10:30am breakfast time at the aquarium.
+You can see sharks on Mondays, octopus and moray eels on Tuesdays, archerfish on Wednesdays and piranhas on Thursdays.

-Freilichtmuseum is home to traditional Austrian crafts and trades
+Best for traditional Austrian crafts and trades

 Giving you a taste of rural Austrian life over the past six centuries, the open-air Freilichtmuseum sits in the foothills of the 1973m (6473ft) peak of Untersberg on the city’s fringes.
 Allow time as there is lots to see on the 7km (4 mile) trail that takes you on a fascinating spin of 100 traditional dwellings, showcasing the crafts and trades of yore in everything from timber-built farmhouses to watermills, stables, threshing barns, chapels, breweries, laundries and grocery stores.